hassananjum913/loan_status_predictor_app/README.md

 5)  **Model deployment**

-We have taken stacking classifier with base learners as Random Forest and Decision Tree, and final estimator as GradientBoostingClassifier.
-And deployed in local machine, using Streamlit.
+We have taken XgBoost  classfier with selective features as our final model, created an Ui framework for prediction and deployed in local machine and GCP , using Streamlit and GCP app engine and SDK.

 ![](.//media/image27.png)